transportkollektiv/digitransit-setup/src/installation.rst

 Frequently Asked Questions
 --------------------------

--  I see no frequently asked questions?!
--  Feel free to ask one :)
+-  **I see no frequently asked questions?!** – Feel free to ask one :)
--  I did everything as you say, but when I test bus relations, the route is all zigzagging over the map instead of following the road
--  Your :term:`GTFS` feed is missing ``shapes.txt``.
+-  **I did everything as you say, but when I test bus relations, the route is all zigzagging over the map instead of following the road** –  Your :term:`GTFS` feed is missing ``shapes.txt``.
 This happens occasionally, depending on where you get your feed from.
 See `this blog post <https://ulm.dev/2020/01/17/pfaedle/>`__ on how to integrate them into your feed yourself